Goodnight

 -----

-Janet, I just wanted to thank you for your newsletter.
+I just wanted to thank you for your newsletter.
+It's

 keep songwriters posted about opportunities such as the "October